 Then we moved into a word sort where my boys were reading words and matching them to their pictures.

-Finally, it was time to move on to our sensory activity.
+Finally, it was time to move on to our phonics sensory activity.

 - First, print off all the pages.
-You will need a set of the word building pages for each player.
+You will need a set of word-building pages for each player.

 - Next, cut out the letters or you can use magnetic letters if you have enough r’s and e’s.

-The game is simple to play.
+The phonics spelling game is simple to play.
 Our kiddos simply pull a letter out of the sensory tub and then fill in the blanks on their sheet to create a word.

 I had my kiddos close their eyes and dig into our sensory bin.
 Once they pulled out a letter, they had to decide where to put it.